-So what’s a girl to do when she wants her chai fix but also wants to stick to her no-caffeine diet?
+So what’s a girl to do when she wants some chai but also wants to stick to her no-caffeine diet?

 Make her own tea blend, of course!

-This rooibos chai blend is a caffeine-free tea made with rooibos, which is naturally sweet, and a mix of warming spices like cinnamon, cloves, ginger, and nutmeg.
+This rooibos chai blend is a caffeine-free tea made with rooibos, which is slightly sweet, and a mix of warming spices like cinnamon, cloves, ginger, and nutmeg.

 This homemade tea blend is also great if you want an original and thoughtful gift for a tea lover in your life.

 Just put all the ingredients in a pretty jar and you’re good to go: a mild chai with the best ingredients.